philhansen/WallpaperChanger/README.md

 Optional flags:
 *   -h, -help   - Display the usage help
 *   -r, -remove - Remove the current wallpaper
+*   -m, monitor <index> - Set the image on the specified monitor (0 indexed)

+When using the monitor option, the full syntax is: `-m <index> <file|directory> <location>`  The style does not need to be specified since it appears to always default to Stretched.
+Note this functionality is only available on Windows 8 or higher.

 Alternatively a config file can be placed in the same directory as the WallpaperChanger executable.
 The file should be named 'config' without